Alaska Inmate Search

-Inmate records contain official information relating to an inmate in a correctional facility in Alaska.
-Inmate records may contain information such as name, date of birth, charges, sentence, the term of imprisonment, physical descriptions and sometimes a photograph of the inmate.
+Alaska inmate records contain official information about an inmate in a correctional facility in Alaska.
+Inmate records may contain information such as name, date of birth, charges, sentence, the term of imprisonment, physical descriptions, and sometimes a photograph of the inmate.
 In compliance with Alaska's open record laws, all or some of this information can be accessed by interested members of the public.
 This information is primarily accessed by conducting an Alaska inmate search through government owned-repositories and third-party custodians.

 - Anchorage Correctional Complex

 - Ketchikan Correctional Center

 The following are the addresses and contact information of all the correctional facilities in the state: